sinsunsan/sinsunsan.github.io/_posts/2017-07-25-global-warming-we-will-die.md

 This article is a in progress compilation of events that will probably lead to humanity death due to global warming.

-But do not forget to read the sibling article : (http://www.google.com)[global warming : the humanity will survive]
+But do not forget to read the sibling article : (Global Warming : the humanity will survive)[http://dev.sebastienlucas.com/global-warming-we-will-die/]

 ### Sea rise and land overwhelmed